Approximately Dual and Pseudo-Dual Probabilistic Frames: Introduction

 Furthermore, $\mu$ is called a \emph{tight probabilistic frame} if $A = B$ and \emph{Parseval} if $A = B=1$.

-Probabilistic frames have finite second moments, which puts optimal transport and the $2$-Wasserstein distance in the realm of tools that can be used study probabilistic frames.
+Probabilistic frames have finite second moments, which puts optimal transport and the $2$-Wasserstein distance in the realm of tools that can be used to study probabilistic frames.
 This is of interest even if one is only interested in finite frames, since $2$-Wasserstein distance can be used to quantify the distance between any two probabilistic frames, including atomic probabilistic frames coming from finite frames of different cardinalities.

-Our goal here is to study the redundancy of probabilistic frames and to introduce the notion of approximately dual probabilistic frames.
-This paper is divided into four parts.
+Our goal here is to study duals of probabilistic frames and their generalizations.

-\Cref{preliminary} gives some mathematical preliminaries on probabilistic frames, optimal transport, and reproducing kernel Hilbert spaces (RKHS).
+\Cref{preliminary} gives some mathematical preliminaries on probabilistic frames and optimal transport.

-\Cref{redundancy} concerns the redundancy of probabilistic frames.
-The definition is motivated by Riesz bases, which are precisely the frames that yield unique frame expansions and, equivalently, are precisely the frames that have a so-called synthesis operator with trivial kernel.
-In \cite{balan2003deficits,speckbacher2019frames}, this motivates the definition of \emph{redundancy} as the dimension of the kernel of the synthesis operator.
-We extend this approach to probabilistic frames using the appropriate generalization of the synthesis operator.
+\Cref{redundancy} concerns dual probabilistic frames and the redundancy of probabilistic frames.
+The definition of redundancy is motivated by Riesz bases, which are precisely the frames that yield unique frame expansions and, equivalently, are precisely the frames that have a so-called synthesis operator with a trivial kernel.
+In, e.g, \cite{hemmat2001generalized, balan2003deficits,hosseini2013structure,jakobsen2016density, speckbacher2019frames} redundancy is defined for discrete and continuous frames to be the dimension of the kernel of the synthesis operator.
+Applying this definition to probabilistic frames, we show in \cref{thm:finredfinsupp} that if a probabilistic frame has finite redundancy, it must be not only atomic but also finitely supported.

-Typically, the redundancy of a probabilistic frame is infinite.
-We will show in \cref{cor:finite redundancy} that if a probabilistic frame has finite redundancy, it must be atomic.
-The key to our proof is to show that the range of the analysis operator is an RKHS.

 Given a probabilistic frame $\mu$, a measure $\nu$ with finite second moment is a \emph{dual probabilistic frame} for $\mu$ if there exists a transport coupling $\gamma \in \Gamma(\mu, \nu)$ such that